oxishtiak/cc/Readme3.md

  Multi-Issue Bangla Customer Complaint Dataset

 1. Dataset Title

-**Multi-Issue Detection from Bangla Customer Complaints: An Annotated Dataset for Multilabel Text Classification**
+Multi-Issue Detection from Bangla Customer Complaints: An Annotated Dataset for Multilabel Text Classification

-## 2. Dataset Overview
+2.Dataset Overview

-This dataset contains **4,096 customer complaints** written in the **Bangla language**.
+This dataset contains 4,096 customer complaints written in the Bangla language.
 The dataset was collected from publicly available social media posts and customer feedback platforms of Bangladeshi service organizations.

 Each complaint is annotated with one or more of **8 predefined issue categories**, making this a **multilabel classification dataset**.